Myonmu/WoH-Community-Modding-Guide/01 introduction and the ito file.md

 It is a faux file type created by panstasz (game's dev) for the use by World of Horror game executable.

-To create an .ito file, simply grab an empty text file (.txt extension) and name it "mycustomevent.ito".
+To create an .ito file, simply open a new txt file in notepad, then, when done, save as -> all files -> nameofyourevent.ito

-Note that the .ito is in the file's NAME, it is not an actual extension.
-If you would set visibility of file extensions in Windows, the above would show as 'mycustomevent.ito.txt'
+For even faster way, grab someone's mod (even the example ones will do), and replace the stuff inside with your code, flavor et cetera.
+No need to fill everything from scratch this way!

 # HOW TO EDIT .ITO FILES?